RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 First, deploy the review system repo.

-Go to the terminal of the review system project, and create an app for review system:
+Go to the terminal of the review system project, and create an app for the review system:

 ```sh
 heroku create <you-review-system-app-name>
 ```

-Go to your Heroku console, and add the heroku remote:
+Go to your Heroku console, and add the Heroku remote:

 ```sh
 heroku git:remote -a <you-review-system-app-name>